-The Peak Flown from Afar has become one of the most frequently visited attractions in Hangzhou.
+The Peak Flying from Afar has become one of the most frequently visited attractions in Hangzhou.
 It is welcomed by tourists and Buddhist followers at home and abroad.

 In addition, there are 300 exquisite Buddha statues in the grottos located at the cliff below the summit, which faces the Lingyin Temple.
 Most of them were carved during the Song and Yuan Dynasties (960-1368).
 The statue of the smiling Maitreya Buddha in China is the best-preserved one of its kind, and embodies the mastery of carving in the Song Dynasty (960-1279).